graphcore-research/pyscf-ipu/CONTRIBUTING.md

 # Contributing to pyscf-ipu

+This project is still evolving but at the moment is focused around a high-performance and easily hackable implementation of Gaussian basis set DFT.
+We hope this is useful for the generation of large-scale datasets needed for training machine-learning models.
+We are interested in hearing any and all feedback so feel free to raise any questions, bugs encountered, or enhancement requests as [Issues](https://github.com/graphcore-research/pyscf-ipu/issues).

 ## Setting up a development environment
 We recommend using the conda package manager as this can automatically enable